pennapps/hyde/example/source/policies/travel.md

 ## Many schools will have buses

-We will provide buses to and from many schools via Sharethebus, a bus sharing service.
-If we are sending a bus to your area, your "travel method" will be listed as "chartered bus".
-A local campus rep will reach out to you regarding the bus departure time and sign up location.

-Seats are reserved by following the link from your campus rep email and following the onscreen instructions.
-The first 40 students who reserve seats do not have to pay for their spot.
-For the remaining students there will be a travel cap listed along with this method.
-This is the exact amount you must pay before you can reserve your spot on the bus.
-If you delay too long, your campus rep may assign your seat to someone on the waitlist.
-Reserving this seat will provide you with a receipt which you can use to apply for reimbursement as normal.
+We will provide buses to and from select schools via Sharethebus, a bus sharing service.
+If we are sending a bus to your area, your “travel method” will be listed as “chartered bus”.
+A student bus representative will reach out to you regarding bus departure and arrival times as well as the sign up location.
+Seats are reserved on a first come, first serve basis until the bus fills to capacity by following the sign-up form from your bus rep's email.
+If you delay too long, your bus rep may assign your seat to someone on the waitlist.
+Reserving this seat will be at no cost and you won’t need to apply for reimbursement.

 ## Book Your Travel ASAP
 If you are traveling via flight, Amtrak, or public bus, you will have 5 days to RSVP and upload your receipts and forms from the day you receive your acceptance email. **After this period, we cannot guarantee admission and will not increase your travel cap.**